leotrs/blog/content/am.md

 </div>

-Leo is interested in the intersection of Network Science, Complexity Science, and Neuroscience.
-By using different approaches from Computer Science, like graph mining and machine learning, he is trying to uncover the underlying principles governing the interplay between structure and function of dynamical networks.
+I am interested in the intersection of Network Science, Complexity Science, and Mathematics.
+By using different approaches from Computer Science, like graph mining and machine learning, and different fields of Mathematics, such as metric geometry and algebraic topology, I study the underlying principles governing the interplay between structure and function of networks.
 Leo has a B.S in Mathematics from Pontificia Universidad Católica del Perú, and is a self-taught programmer, having attended the [Recurse Center](https://www.recurse.com), a programmers retreat in NYC, to focus on algorithm design and high-quality code writing standards.

 ----